 - Computer skills

 Tips for Finding Keywords

-You might also check out the company website for possible keywords.
-For example, to demonstrate that you are a good fit for the company, use keywords that the company uses to describe itself.
+Also, review the company's website for possible keywords.
+Utilize keywords that the company uses to describe itself to demonstrate that you are a good fit for them.
 You might find this language on the company’s “About Us” web page, or in the job listing itself.
-For example, if the company identifies itself as “creative,” one keyword you might incorporate into your resume is “creative” or “creativity.”
+For example, if the company identifies itself as “creative,” you could incorporate “creative” and “creativity” in your resume.